 Notice in v28 that there is a danger that someone will try to snatch these sheep from our Saviour’s hands.
 That is, to snatch them away from salvation.
 However, that danger is an illusion for Jesus emphatically states their eternal security.
 What is the basis of this eternal security?
 The first is that He has given His sheep eternal life.
 That life lasts forever because it depends entirely on the perseverance of God’s grace.
 The second is that His sheep will never perish.
 Even though that sounds like the same thing it isn’t, but it still depends upon God’s persevering grace.
 The third is that Jesus states that no one can snatch them out of His hand.
 To emphasis how secure this is, Jesus then states that His Father’s hand is wrapped around His.
 This emphasis tells us that this is a done deal.
 There is no power in the Universe that can overpower the creator of it.

-35 Who shall separate us from the love of Christ?
-Shall tribulation, or distress, or persecution, or famine, or nakedness, or danger, or sword?
-36 As it is written,
+35 Who will separate us from the love of Christ?
+Will tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
+36 Just as it is written,

-37 No, in all these things we are more than conquerors through him who loved us.
-38 For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, 39nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.
-(Romans 8:35-39 ESV)
+37 But in all these things we overwhelmingly conquer through Him who loved us.
+38 For I am convinced that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, 39 nor height, nor depth, nor any other created thing, will be able to separate us from the love of God, which is in Christ Jesus our Lord.
+Romans 8:35-39 (NASB)

 Some may argue that this is speaking of deliverance from tribulation, but since death is included in those things that cannot separate us from the love of Christ, this is speaking of eternal life and eternal victory.
 All who are in Christ are in a position of security where nothing can ever separate them from God’s love.
 Paul lists 17 things that appear to our temporal vision as barriers to salvation.
 However, none of them even come close to threatening a believers eternal security.
 We should look at this promise not with eyes to overcoming these things temporally, but as a list of things that have no power over the eternal security of God’s elect.

-10 And after you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.
-(1 Peter 5:10 ESV)
+10 After you have suffered for a little while, the God of all grace, who called you to His eternal glory in Christ, will Himself perfect, confirm, strengthen and establish you.
+1 Peter 5:10 (NASB)

 Peter was writing to believers from every part of Asia Minor.
 He refers to them as God’s elect exiles of the dispersion.
 (1 Peter 1:1).
 These same believers had been suffering all sorts of trials .
 (1 Peter 1:6-7;3:13-17;4:12-19; 5:9) They were suffering malicious slander from unbelievers, persecution from Roman authorities along with Satan’s spiritual attacks against them.
 One of the purposes of this epistle was Peter’s desire to encourage these Asian believers by speaking of the certainty of a glory yet to come.
 In 1:3 he speaks of their “living hope” through the resurrection of the Jesus Christ from the dead.
 In 1:4 he speaks of an “inheritance that is imperishable, undefiled, and unfading, kept in heaven for you…” In 1:7 he tells them that their tribulation has come so that the “tested genuineness of your faith–more precious than gold that perishes though it is tested by fire–may be found to result in praise and glory and honor at the revelation of Jesus Christ.”
 In 3:18 he tells them, “For Christ also suffered once for sins, the righteous for the unrighteous, that he might bring us to God…” In 4:13 he tells them to “rejoice insofar as you share Christ’s sufferings, that you may also rejoice and be glad when his glory is revealed.”
 Then we come to 5:10.